jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 # Conclusion

 Hashing a user's **strong password** with a correctly configured **slow hashing algorithm**, such as Argon2, and a long, random, unique **salt** and a long, random **pepper** provides very strong password protection, even in the worst case of a complete database breach and pepper discovery.
-Weak passwords, however, will be vulnerable to discovery by dictionary or brute force attacks in this worst case scenario:
+Weak passwords, however, will still be vulnerable to discovery by dictionary or brute force attacks, even though their rate of discovery will be dramatically slowed by the well configured slow hashing algorithm:

 <table style="border:1px solid black !important">
 <thead>